prokoudine/ardour-manual-sphinx/source/midi/midi-editing/pianoroll-window.rst

    :width: 100.0%

-To enable or disable an automation lane, click on the small LED indicator to the left of its name on the bottoom toolbar.
+To enable or disable an automation lane, click on the small LED indicator to the left of its name on the bottom toolbar.

 The area can display data from multiple controllers, overlaid on top of each other, but only one automation lane is editable at the time.